Solu Music

 Solu Music is a New York-based record label and house music producing duo created by Howie Caspe and Dano Nathanson.

-History

-Solu Music are best known for their song "Fade" feat.
-Kimblee.
+Solu Music are best known for their song "Fade" with KimBlee.
 Recorded in 2001 and initially released as an underground track, Fade was released as a single in 2006 and became a minor hit in several countries.
 It is featured on numerous house music compilations.